ymxlzgy/commonscenes/README.md

 ```
 cd scripts
-python train_3dfront.py --exp /media/ymxlzgy/Data/graphto3d_models/balancing/all --room_type livingroom --dataset /path/to/3D-FRONT --residual True --network_type v2_full --with_SDF True --with_CLIP True --batchSize 4 --workers 4 --loadmodel False --nepoch 10000 --large False
+python train_3dfront.py --exp /media/ymxlzgy/Data/graphto3d_models/balancing/all --room_type livingroom --dataset /path/to/FRONT --residual True --network_type v2_full --with_SDF True --with_CLIP True --batchSize 4 --workers 4 --loadmodel False --nepoch 10000 --large False
 ```
 `--room_type`: rooms to train, e.g., livingroom, diningroom, bedroom, and all.
 We train all rooms together in the implementation.

 `--network_type`: the network to be trained. `v1_box` is Graph-to-Box, `v1_full` is Graph-to-3D (DeepSDF version), `v2_box` is the layout branch of CommonScenes, and `v2_full` is CommonScenes.
-(Note:If you want to train `v1_full`, addtional reconstructed meshes and codes by DeepSDF should also be downloaded from [here](https://www.campar.in.tum.de/public_datasets/2023_commonscenes_zhai/DEEPSDF_reconstruction.zip)).
+(Note:If you want to train `v1_full`, addtional reconstructed meshes and codes by DeepSDF should also be downloaded from [here](https://www.campar.in.tum.de/public_datasets/2023_commonscenes_zhai/DEEPSDF_reconstruction.zip), and also copy to `FRONT`).

-`--with_SDF`: set to `True` if train v1_full, and not used in other cases.
+`--with_SDF`: set to `True` if train v2_full.

 `--with_CLIP `: set to `True` if train v2_box or v2_full, and not used in other cases.